nattadasu/ryuuRyuusei/PRIVACY.md

 the bot.
 If the User wishes to erase their data from the bot, they can employ `/unregister` command to request the removal of their data.

+Do note cached data during retention period can not removed until the period itself has expired.
+If you wish to remove related cached immediately after unregistration, please contact the Data Controller in the [About Us](#about-us) section.

 ## User Rights

 You have the following rights under the